angular-sanctuary/learn-angular/src/content/docs/practical-course/delete-task/add-empty-list.md

 To display a message when the tasks list is empty, you can use the `*ngIf` directive.
 The `*ngIf` directive is a built-in directive that allows you to conditionally display an element in the view.

+#### Instructions

-Open the `src/app/task-list.component.html` file.
+1. Open the `src/app/task-list.component.html` file.

-Replace the content of the file with the following code:
+2. Replace the content of the file with the following code:

 ```html ins={"1.
 Add a message when the tasks list is empty": 6-7}
 <ul>